-- (A) Stored in a package or container and kept inside a covered, leak proofleakproof container that is identified as a container for the storage of medicines, and - (A) In a container that is labeled as a medication for an employees' use. - (B) Stored on the bottom shelf of the refrigerator.
+- (A) Stored in a package or container and kept inside a covered, leak-proofleakpro - (A) In a container that is labeled as a medication for an employees' use. - (B) Stored on the bottom shelf of the refrigerator.

-B) Located so they are inaccessible to children.
+(B) Located so they are inaccessible to children.

-7-208 Storage of First Aid Supplies 7-208.11 Storage
+7-208 Storage of First Aid Supplies 7-208.11Storage

-First aid supplies present that are in a food establishment, for the employees' employees use, shall must be:
+First aid supplies presentthat are in a food establishment, for the employees' employees' use, shall must be:

-- (A) Labeled as specified in Section under § 7-101.11 of this Chapter., and - (B) Stored in a kit7 or a container7 that is located to prevent the contamination of food, equipment, utensils, LINEN, and SINGLE-SERVICE ARTICLES|inens, and single-USE ARTICLES, service and single-use articles.
+- (A) Labeled as specified in Section under § 7-101.11 of this Chapter., and - (B) Stored in a kit, or a container, that is located to prevent the contamination of food, equipment, utensils, LINEN, and SINGLE-SERVICE ARTICLES and linens, and single-service and single-use articles.